-The installation of the NWCHEMRATE program is carried out by running a C shell script, configure.
-The script will copy the file hooks_nwr.wks.f to the hooks_mdepnw.f file (the nw was appended to the file name to avoid potential conflicts with GAUSSRATE), will compile the POLYRATE 9.7 files substituting the hooks.f file of standard POLYRATE by hooks_nwr.f and hooks_mdepnw.f, and will create the executable file nwrate.exe in the exe subdirectory of the polyrate9.7 directory.
-The executable nwrate.exe will then be accessible for all the NWCHEMRATE calculations.
+The installation of the NWChemrate program is carried out by running a C shell script, configure.
+The script will compile the Polyrate 17 files substituting the hooks.
+F file of standard Polyrate by hooks\nwr.F and hooks\mdepnw.F, and will create the executable file nwrate.exe in the exe subdirectory of the Polyrate 17 directory.
+The executable nwrate.exe will then be accessible for all the NWChemrate calculations.

 In Section 9, the computers and operating systems are listed on which the code has been tested.
-The installation of NWCHEMRATE on other platforms should be straightforward, requiring only changes in the compiler and loader options in any one of the compilation scripts.
+The installation of NWChemrate on other platforms should be straightforward, requiring only changes in the compiler and loader options in any one of the compilation scripts.

-Before running NWCHEMRATE, one line of the C shell script taxi should be changed as described in Section 1: The user needs to set the nwpath variable to the appropriate path where NWCHEM is located.
+Before running NWChemrate, one line of the C shell script taxi should be changed as described in Section 1: The user needs to set the nwpath variable to the appropriate path where NWChem is located.
 Likewise, one can also change the scratchdir from the working directory to one's own scratch space.